Other Leaves: Minnesota

 Author: Megan Anderson, Gray Plant Mooty

-- The Minnesota Workers' Compensation Act provides time off and payments to employees due to a work-related injury.
+- The Minnesota Workers' Compensation Act provides time off and payments to employees who sustain a work-related injury.
 See Workers' Compensation Leave.

-- Employers with 20 or more employees must grant paid leaves of up to 40 work hours to employees who undergo medical procedures to donate bone marrow.
-See Bone Marrow Leave.
+- Employers with 20 or more employees must grant paid leave for bone marrow donation.
+See Bone Marrow Donor Leave.

 - Localities including Minneapolis and St. Paul have requirements pertaining to paid sick leave.
 See Local Requirements.